pingcap/docs-cn/tune-tikv-memory-performance.md

 [raftdb]
 # The maximum number of the file handles RaftDB can open
 # max-open-files = 40960

-# Configure this parameter to enable or disable the RaftDB statistics information.
-# enable-statistics = true

 # Enable the readahead feature in RaftDB compaction.
 If you are using mechanical disks, it is recommended to set
 # this value to 2MB at least.